18 Funny Christmas Jokes for the Merriest Holiday

 What gifts did the three wise men bring?

 “They brought Jesus presents of gold, frankincense, smurr, and silver.
 But I think he would have preferred wrestling toys.”
-Jay, age five
+Jay, age five —From the Daily Mail.
+Entertained by these funny Christmas jokes?
+Check out this epic Star Wars Christmas card.

-OK, enough pretending.
 Give us the presents already!

 Scene: Christmas morning, and I’m opening my gifts.